PanosK92/SpartanEngine/README.md

 <p>For more updates regarding the project's development, you can
 <a href="https://twitter.com/intent/follow?screen_name=panoskarabelas1"><img src="https://img.shields.io/twitter/follow/panoskarabelas1.svg"></a> me on twitter.</p>

+<p>License: Please be respectful to the open source ethos and the MIT license, which means that you can copy all the code you want as long as you include the original license.</p>

 <img align="left" width="468" src="https://raw.githubusercontent.com/PanosK92/SpartanEngine/master/Data/screenshot-v0.3_preview4.jpg"/>
 <img align="left" width="365" src="https://raw.githubusercontent.com/PanosK92/SpartanEngine/master/Data/rotating_gun.gif"/>